 We frequently deal with high-profile, high-stakes commercial disputes, and have a track record of obtaining successful results in cases with regional, national, and international significance.
-Our firm is involved in complex commercial litigation and arbitration worldwide, including both non-administered arbitrations and arbitrations administered by the leading arbitration institutions, with the subject matter of disputes spanning a broad range of sectors ranging from maritime disputes to Middle Eastern property investment to Latin American offshore oil extraction and from complex insurance coverage disputes.
+Our firm is involved in complex commercial litigation and arbitration worldwide, including both non-administered arbitrations and arbitrations administered by the leading arbitration institutions, with the subject matter of disputes spanning a broad range of sectors, ranging from maritime disputes to Middle Eastern property investment to Latin American offshore oil extraction to complex insurance coverage disputes.
 Maritime arbitrations have included disputes regarding shipbuilding contracts, marine insurance, oil and gas, and international sale of goods and/or trade finance.
 Our dispute resolution capabilities are extensive.Examples include:

 Decisions made by governments and international bodies around the world have a tremendous effect on the maritime industry.
 K&L Gates’ Public Policy and Law practice represents maritime interests before the U.S. Congress, the administration and its executive branch agencies, various state governments and agencies, and non-U.S. governments and entities.
 We work closely with our clients to understand and achieve their business and policy goals.
-Maritime group professionals have years of experience in Congress and executive branch agencies which helps us to understand the complex issues affecting the maritime industry nationally and internationally and to provide our clients with effective and creative solutions to legislative, administrative, and judicial issues.
+Maritime group professionals have years of experience in legislative and executive branch agencies, which helps us to understand the complex issues affecting the maritime industry nationally and internationally, and to provide our clients with effective and creative solutions to legislative, administrative, and judicial issues.
 We assist clients in presenting effective responses to government initiatives, both regulatory and legislative, in all matters affecting the industry.
 Coastwise laws, vessel documentation, customs duties, maritime promotional programs, export restrictions, antitrust analysis of the industry, tax matters affecting maritime clients, and many other issues are routine matters for the maritime group.